Do you own the intellectual property to your company’s creative assets?

 Before we carry on, I have to point out that I am not a trained solicitor in the field of copyright.
 This field of law is very confusing and in depth so if you have any current or particular IP queries, it’s best to seek the advice of a solicitor.

 Any work done by a freelancer or agency, you can safely assume that they own the work unless they have explicitly signed over or transferred the IP to you upon payment.
-In our standard contracts, we do handover the IP of the final logo designs, html front-end design, creative content, packaging design and websites to a client upon final payment of the project.
+In our standard contracts, we do handover the IP of the final logo designs, html front-end design, creative content, packaging design and such to a client upon final payment of the project.
 And rightly so, you’ve paid for a final product and that should be yours.

 The things that we don’t handover as standard are as follows, this illustration might save you some arguments and costs down the line with your freelancer or creative agency.